Shellcode Execution in a Local Process with QueueUserAPC and NtTestAlert

-This is a quick lab that shows how to execute shellcode within a local process by leveraging a Win32 API QueueUserAPC and an officially undocumented Native API NtTestAlert, which lands in kernel that calls KiUserApcDispatcher if the APC queue is not empty.
+This is a quick lab that shows how to execute shellcode within a local process by leveraging a Win32 API QueueUserAPC

-The advantage of this technique is that it does not rely on CreateThread or CreateRemoteThread API calls which are more popular and hence usually more scrutinized by SOCs and AV/EDR vendors.
+API calls which are more popular and hence usually more scrutinized by SOCs and AV/EDR vendors.

-Thanks to for pointing me to NtTestAlert.
+Thanks to Mumbai for pointing me to NtTestAlert

 Execution